Gabriella Taylor

 Gabriella Patricia Taylor (born 7 March 1998) is a British former tennis player.

-Taylor won six singles and two doubles titles on the ITF Women's Circuit.
+Taylor won six singles and three doubles titles on the ITF Women's Circuit.
 On 12 December 2018, she reached her best singles ranking of world No. 162.
 On 19 March 2018, she peaked at No. 479 in the WTA doubles rankings.
 Taylor retired from tennis in 2020.

 Early life

 Taylor was born on 7 March 1998 in Southampton, to a British father from Newcastle and a Bulgarian mother from Plovdiv.
 She moved to Marbella, Spain at the age of 13 to further her tennis career and to Barcelona at 19.
 She turned professional at the age of 16.

 Career

 Juniors

 At the 2012 'British Junior National Championships' Taylor became under-14 girls' singles winner beating Katie Swan in the final 7–6^{(7)}, 6–3.
-Later in the year she was runner-up at the world's most prestigious junior tournament Junior Orange Bowl losing to Maia Lumsden 6–3, 7–5, both players having been semifinalists in that year's European equivalent the Petits As.
+Later in the year she was runner-up at the world's most prestigious junior tournament Junior Orange Bowl losing to Maia Lumsden, both players having been semifinalists in that year's European equivalent the Petits As.
 The following year the two players teamed up to become Under-16 British National Junior Champions in the doubles competition.

 Taylor, Katie Swan, Freya Christie and Maia Lumsden were members of the 2014 British team, coached by Judy Murray, that triumphed in the Maureen Connolly Challenge Trophy, an annual under-18's competition against the USA.